karthikv/nodefront/README.md

 $ nodefront compile [options]
 ```

-The compile command will look for all Jade (\*.jade) and Stylus (\*.styl, \*.stylus) files in the current directory without recursing (see the recursive option) and compile them to their HTML and CSS counterparts, simply replacing the extension of the originally-named file.
+The compile command will look for all Jade (\*.jade), Stylus (\*.styl, \*.stylus), and CoffeeScript (\*.coffee) files in the current directory without recursing (see the recursive option) and compile them to their HTML, CSS, and JS counterparts, simply replacing the extension of the originally-named file.

 ### Example
 If the directory structure initially looks like:

     .
     |_ index.jade
+    |_ styles.styl
-    `_ styles.styl
+    `_ script.coffee

-After running `nodefront compile`, `index.jade` will be compiled to `index.html` and `styles.styl` will be compiled to `styles.css`, resulting in the following new directory structure:
+After running `nodefront compile`, `index.jade` will be compiled to `index.html`, `styles.styl` will be compiled to `styles.css`, and `script.coffee` will be compiled to `script.js`, resulting in the following new directory structure:

     .
     |_ index.jade
     |_ index.html
     |_ styles.styl
+    |_ styles.css
+    |_ script.coffee
-    `_ styles.css
+    `_ script.js

 ### Options
 Help: `nodefront compile -h/--help` outputs usage information about the compile command.

 Recursive: `nodefront compile -r/--recursive` recurses through sub-directories instead of only compiling Jade and Stylus files in the current directory.

-Watch: `nodefront compile -w/--watch` watches all Jade and Stylus files in the current directory (and subdirectories if the recursive option is specified) and recompiles them upon modification. `watch` is dependency aware, meaning that if `index.jade` extends/includes `layout.jade`, when `layout.jade` is modified, both `layout.jade` and `index.jade` will be recompiled.
+Watch: `nodefront compile -w/--watch` watches all Jade, Stylus, and CoffeeScript files in the current directory (and subdirectories if the recursive option is specified) and recompiles them upon modification. `watch` is dependency aware, meaning that if `index.jade` extends/includes `layout.jade`, when `layout.jade` is modified, both `layout.jade` and `index.jade` will be recompiled.
 This same awareness is present for Stylus files as well.

 Serve: `nodefront compile -s/--serve [port]` creates a `localhost` server via node.js that serves all files in the current directory and any subdirectories.
 By default, this server is created on port 3000, but this is modifiable via the [port] option.
 For example, `nodefront --serve 5387` will serve nodefront on port 5387.